 Taking a dietary supplement or two (or five) every day isn’t exactly uncommon.
 About 70 percent of adults age 60 and older reported taking at least one supplement in the past month — be it a multivitamin or a chocolate-flavored calcium chew, a 2017 study published in The Journal of Nutrition found.
 About 30 percent took at least four.

 Research from AARP found that share to be even higher: 78 percent of adults 50 and older who participated in a 2021 survey said they are currently taking vitamins or supplements.
 Among adults 65 and older, the percentage shoots up to 83.

 But what’s really worth taking?
 And what should be left on the grocery store shelf?

-"In most cases, it is person-specific,” says Lingtak-Neander Chan, associate chair of the department of pharmacy and a faculty member in the nutritional sciences program at the University of Washington in Seattle.
+“In most cases, it is person-specific,” says Lingtak-Neander Chan, professor of pharmacy at the University of Washington School of Pharmacy in Seattle.
 The decision, he says, should be based on “underlying health conditions, diet, access to food and other individual factors.”